day8/re-frame/docs/EffectfulEvents.md

 In that map will be the complete set of "inputs" required by your function.
 The complete set of computational resources (data) needed to perform its computation.
 But how?
-This is will explained in an upcoming tutorial, I promise, but for the moment, take it as a magical given.
+This will be explained in an upcoming tutorial, I promise, but for the moment, take it as a magical given.

 One of the keys in `cofx` will likely be `:db` and that will be the value of `app-db`.